Male Infertility/Male Fertility

 - Asian ginseng

-There is little research that has shown what quantity should be taken to increase male fertility.
+There is little research of what quantity should be taken to increase male fertility.
 As always, talk to your doctor before taking any herbal remedies or supplements.
 Megadoses are often harmful and some supplements interact poorly with medications.